 - Referral to a private psychiatrist: This treatment option requires a referral from your family doctor (GP).

 Finding a private practitioner

 - The Royal Australian and New Zealand College of Psychiatrists (RANZCP) lists all registered psychiatrists.
-Use this link to find a psychiatrist.
+Visit the Your health in mind website to find a psychiatrist.
 This requires a GP referral.
 Medicare funds cover part of the costs of consulting a psychiatrist for up to 50 sessions a year.

 - Australian Psychological Society (APS) and the Australian Clinical Psychology Association have searchable databases for psychologists who work with BPD.
 A GP referral is needed to access a psychologist under the Better Access Scheme (see above).